 Why Listen To Me?

-To date, I have listened to, tested, and published reviews for close to 100 different pairs of headphones, and most of them have been budget-tier products in the $30 or less range, including pretty much all the current popular budget wireless earbuds.
+To date, I have listened to, tested, and published reviews for well over 100 different pairs of headphones and earbuds, and most of them have been budget-tier products in the $30 or less range, including pretty much all the current popular budget wireless earbuds.

 While most of the major publications focus their discussions on audiophile tier gear that often costs hundreds of dollars or more, the amount of objective information on budget-tier gear – which is what most regular consumers are interested in – is still quite lacking.
 Over the years, both as a professional reviewer and as a regular consumer, I’ve developed a good sense of the kind of products that most regular people want, without breaking the bank.